Matt O'Halloran

-Matthew O'Halloran (born 18 November 1982) is an English former professional footballer who most recently played as a midfielder for Sleaford Town but has now retired following a string of persistent injuries.
+Matthew O'Halloran (born 18 November 1982) is an English football coach and former professional footballer who is a first team coach at Lincoln United.

-O'Halloran played in the Football League between 2000 and 2005 for Derby County, Oldham Athletic, Chesterfield and Boston United, as well as playing non-league football for Burton Albion, King's Lynn, Corby Town, Lincoln United, Lincoln Moorlands Railway and Sleaford Town.
+As a player he as a midfielder who notably played in the Football League between 2000 and 2005 for Derby County, Oldham Athletic, Chesterfield and Boston United, as well as playing non-league football for Burton Albion, King's Lynn, Corby Town, Lincoln United, Lincoln Moorlands Railway and Sleaford Town.

 Career

+Professional

 O'Halloran began his professional football career with Derby County in 2000 but after a promising start, starring for the youth team including a memorable individual goal in the FA youth cup against Aston Villa and featuring regularly for the reserves he never featured in the first team.

 In late 2002 he spent over a month on loan at Burton Albion scoring the winner on debut in a 2-1 win away at Nuneaton.
 Grimsby Town and Hartlepool United were linked with a move for O'Halloran in May 2003 where he spent 3 weeks on trial with the club.

 He signed for Oldham Athletic on a non-contract basis at the start of the 2003–04 season, which was extended for another month in September 2003 with the highlight being his last minute winner against Rushden and Diamonds in a 3-2 win.
 He moved on a free transfer to Chesterfield in December 2003 but after tearing his hamstring on debut he struggled to return to full fitness.
 He then signed for Boston United in August 2004 making his debut against Leyton Orient but was in and out of the team and apart from his stoppage time thunderbolt against Scunthorpe United in a 2-1 win he failed to make a name for himself.